Skip to content

 While walking in nature can be a form of meditation, the value of sitting quietly with your eyes closed can’t be overstated.
 A study that spanned several years concluded that brief meditation practice could help promote improvements in attention span and processing speed [9].
 Moreover, results could be observed after only four brief meditation sessions.

-If you only have a few minutes to improve processing speed, then fire up a guided meditation on an app like Headspace or do a little single-point meditating by focusing on your breath.
+If you only have a few minutes to improve your processing speed, then fire up a guided meditation on an app like Headspace or do a little single-point meditation by focusing on your breath.
 Picture yourself inhaling relaxation and exhaling stress.
 You could also do color breathing, in which you picture yourself inhaling a calming blue and exhaling a warning color like red.

-A group of researchers published a paper in Nature Reviews Neuroscience that showed how calm breathing impacts a group of nerves that are directly tied into the arousal centers in the brain [10].
+A group of researchers published a paper in Nature Reviews Neuroscience that showed how calm breathing impacts a group of nerves that are directly tied to the arousal centers in the brain [10].
 The more control you have over your breath, the more you have over your mind.
 They also noted that breathing techniques similar to the ones found in yoga improved performance on cognitive testing.

 Can Blue Light Help Your Processing Speed?